gitbrew/SOC/README.md

 Support:	Windows 9x, NT/2000, XP, and beyond

-SOC is a simple Windows utility to securely delete files to include encrypted, compressed, or sparse files and clean free disk space using the Department of Defense 5220.22-M sanitizing standard.

-To use SOC simply place the file you wish to delete in the same directory as the SOC executable and run SOC in a command/powershell prompt.
+SOC is a command-line utility for Windows designed to securely delete files, including encrypted, compressed, or sparse files.
+It also provides the capability to clean free disk space according to the Department of Defense 5220.22-M sanitizing standard.
+To utilize SOC, place the file you want to delete in the same directory as the SOC executable and execute SOC from a command prompt or PowerShell.